How To Spot A Fake Omega – 5 Quick Tips

 #2: Reference number/case number

 Omega uses these numbers to distinguish between models and types.
-The number is stamped on the inside of the case back.
-This number may be used to look up the watch in question to compare the dial and the hands with the one you’re looking at.
+Omega stamped these numbers on the inside of the case back, except for the Officer, which was made for the Swedish market.
+You can use it to research the watch in question to compare the dial and the hands with the one you’re looking at.

-Several books use these codes to list watches but the most common resource is the Omega Vintage Database.
-Not all entries have pictures but the database has lots of images to compare dials and hands.
-It also states what movements have been used and what the production timeframe was.
+Several books use these codes to list watches, but the most common resource is the Omega Vintage Database.
+Not all entries have pictures, but the database has lots of images to compare dials and hands.
+Keep in mind that usually it only shows one version while many references came in a variety of dial/hands combinations.
+It also mentions what movements have been used and what the production timeframe or the year of introduction was.

-Be aware that the database isn’t always 100% accurate.
-It doesn’t include all reference numbers.
-However, it’s a very good resource and should be the starting point of a search for a particular vintage Omega watch.
+Be aware that the database isn’t always 100% accurate and it doesn’t include all reference numbers.
+However, it’s an excellent resource and should be the starting point of a search for a vintage Omega watch.

-The Vintage Omega Database sometimes uses an extra 0 after the decimal point.
-For example, the 136.041 is listed as 136.0041 in the Vintage Omega
+The Omega Vintage Database sometimes uses an extra 0 after the decimal point.
+For example, the Vintage Omega Database lists the 136.041 as 136.0041.

 If possible, try to determine what movement the watch has.
-Certain models only used certain movements and movements were only used for a certain amount of time.
+Some models only used certain movements and movements were only used for a certain amount of time.

-The Vintage Omega Database will list the movement or movements used for a certain reference number as well.
-When the caliber matches the one that the database has listed, you can check another item of your list.
+The Vintage Omega Database lists the movement or movements used for a particular reference number as well.
+When the caliber matches the one that the database has registered, you can check another item off your list.

 #4: Serial number

-It’s entirely possible that there is a small gap in years between the movement and the watch.
+It’s entirely possible that there’s a small gap in years between the movement and the watch.
 Sometimes the movement had been in stock somewhere for a while before being fitted into a watch.
 However, that shouldn’t be more than 1 or 2 years.

 #5: Crown and crystal